flengyel/HostileRefereeGPT/README.md

 ### `header.md`

-Global rules for the referee:
+Global rules for the self-audit GPT:

+- ethical-use and peer-review boundary;
+- refusal rule for confidential third-party review or evaluation material;
+- prohibition on concealing AI assistance in peer review;
 - adversarial review posture;
 - anti-charity rule;
 - no steelmanning;